ARTIST STATEMENT

 Lee Yip (b.
 1982, ENGLAND)

-is a mixed-race, interdisciplinary artist whose practice spans lens-based work, spoken word, and sculpture.
+is a mixed-race, interdisciplinary artist whose practice moves between lens-based work, lyricism, painting, and sculpture.
+His work examines how trauma, race, and class shape identity and perception.

-Born in Cambridge to an English mother and a Hong Kong Chinese father, Yip’s early life was defined by the absence of his paternal heritage, a void he filled through the visual and sonic subcultures of UK rave, hip hop, graffiti, and Asian arthouse cinema.
-For Yip, these were not just hobbies, but tools for navigating an early life marked by alienation and the search for a missing identity.
+Born in Cambridge to an English mother and a Hong Kong Chinese father, Yip’s early life was defined by the absence of his paternal heritage, a void he filled through the visual and sonic subcultures of UK rave, hip hop, and Asian arthouse cinema.
+These were not just hobbies, but essential tools for navigating an early life marked by alienation.

-A pivotal move to Guangzhou, China, in 2015 intensified these questions of identity and displacement, prompting him to document his experience through photography.
-Upon returning to England and later receiving a diagnosis of CPTSD, Yip recognised these images as an unintentional map of his internal struggle.
+A pivotal move to Guangzhou in 2015 intensified these questions of displacement.
+Upon returning to England and receiving a diagnosis of CPTSD, Yip recognised his photography from that period as an unintentional map of his internal landscape.

 Yip currently lives and works in Seoul, South Korea.